savvyna/Appium-demo/README.md

-# Zilch Mobile Appium automation for iOS & Android
+# Mobile Appium automation for iOS & Android

 ## Prerequisites on macOS